Text Routing

 🚏

-iOS keyboard extensions use the native UITextDocumentProxy to integrate with the currently active application.
-However, if you have a text field in your keyboard, you need to find a way to route the text to that text field instead of the active application.
+If you have a text field within your keyboard, you therefore need to find a way to route text to that text field instead of the active application.

-KeyboardKit adds ways to make text routing easier.
-KeyboardInputViewController has a custom textInputProxy that can be set to route text from the original proxy to any other text field.
+KeyboardKit adds ways to make this easier.
+KeyboardInputViewController has a .textInputProxy that can be set to route text to any other text field.

 How does text routing work?